katCloi/sustainable-media/README.md

 1. **Select the file lampp.**
 2. **Find the folder "htdocs"**
 3. **Create a folder named "DBproject"**
 4. **Download [code](code/) files from this github repo and move those files into this folder.
-Make sure name files stay the same.
+Make sure name of the files stay the same.
 This ensures all file paths are connected.**

 *Note that you need to make a separate folder in the DBproject called "css" and put all css files into that folder*